Momentous Momentum

 Build Thriving Urban Communities

-- Rice brought together educators, policymakers, and nonprofit leaders focused on early childhood development to exchange strategies and strengthen regional collaboration.
+- Rice University’s Kinder Institute for Urban Research has received a transformative $55 million gift from The Kinder Foundation, policymakers, and nonprofit leaders focused on early childhood development to exchange strategies and strengthen regional collaboration.
 The gathering reflects Rice’s commitment to supporting educational pathways that begin long before college.

 Generate Sustainable Futures